-Microsoft’s vision is that Dynamics 365 Finance and Operations One Version will help you stay current in a consistent, predictable, and seamless manner.
+Microsoft’s vision is that Dynamics 365 Finance and Supply Chain Management One Version will help you stay current in a consistent, predictable, and seamless manner.

 Previously, Microsoft planned on 10 updates each year.
 As of June 3, 2019, Microsoft announced changes to the update schedule that include only 8 updates each year.
 They also changed the minimum required updates for FinOps users to 2 per year from the original 4 per year.